-Issues from Recommendations Party Milestone Date Action Taken Date of Action previous FYR Responsible and Outcome The institutional Finalize, execute, and record landfill access and site use covenants. • December 2012 The land use covenants for the landfill footprint and the sports complex were finalized and March 2012 recorded.
+Issues from Recommendations Party Milestone Date Action Taken Date of Action

+previous FYR Responsible and Outcome

+The institutional Finalize, execute, and City of Fresno December 2012 The land use March 2012

+controls selected record landfill access covenants for

+in the ROD have and site use the landfill

+not yet been covenants. footprint and

+implemented. the sports

+complex were

+finalized and

+recorded.